CloudDevOpsVisions/Docs/mics/CoC and FAQ/README.md

 I don't add people to the repo, you need to create a fork of the repo in your GitHub account and start working, once you have something nice, raise a pull request and so on.

 By providing pull requests which has good work, you will get good reputation and trust among the community and among us.
-Also, look at this post to tell you what you can do and why?
+Also, look at this post to tell you what you can do and why?<br>
 [https://opensource.guide/how-to-contribute/](https://opensource.guide/how-to-contribute/)

 ## Where can I find the DevOps open source project on GitHub?
-Here is the link:
+Here is the link:<br>
 [https://github.com/DevOpsVisions/EasyApp/](https://github.com/DevOpsVisions/EasyApp/)

 ## Where can I find past and future events?
-You can click on Events on the Facebook page and you will find them, here is the link:
+You can click on Events on the Facebook page and you will find them, here is the link:<br>
 [https://www.facebook.com/pg/vsalmplanet/events/](https://www.facebook.com/pg/vsalmplanet/events/)

 ## Where can I find and download the presentations for the previous events?
-You will find them on the following link:
+You will find them on the following link:<br>
 [https://github.com/DevOpsVisions/LiveSessions](https://github.com/DevOpsVisions/LiveSessions)

 ## I don't want to receive any invitation or emails anymore?
 Please reply to any old invitation or send a new email, or inbox us in the Facebook page and let us know, and we will remove you from the milling list.

 ## Where can I find more about the survey result and more about the numbers of the community?
-You can find it here:
+You can find it here:<br>
 [https://www.facebook.com/vsalmplanet/posts/2848270665290988](https://www.facebook.com/vsalmplanet/posts/2848270665290988)

 ## Chat and discussion during the live session